c0d3s/blog/process-is-not-a-silver-bullet.md

 ### **Process Is Not a Progress Report**

 Far too often, teams fall into the trap of **treating process as a measurement tool**.
-Agile metrics, sprint velocity, and burndown charts aren’t indicators of value—they're just **side effects of process.** Helpful ones, but side effects nonetheless.
+Agile metrics, sprint velocity, and burndown charts aren’t indicators of value.
+They're **side effects of process.** Helpful ones, but side effects nonetheless.

 * Finishing a sprint on time doesn’t mean you delivered meaningful work.
 * Increasing velocity doesn’t mean you’re building the right things.